 6 Steps in Conducting Land Grading

-There are a few key steps that should be followed when conducting land grading:
+There are a few key steps to follow when conducting land grading:

 - Create a contour map of the area to visualize the existing topography and plan your grading project accordingly.

 - The customer has to approve the plan before any land grading can take place.
-This plan will detail the proposed work to be done and the estimated cost.
+This plan will detail the proposed work and the estimated cost.

 - Locate any underground utility lines that may be in the area and any existing irrigation systems on the property.
-The utility lines can be retrieved by contacting your local utility companies and asking for a copy of their maps.
+You can retrieve the utility lines by contacting your local utility companies and asking for a copy of their maps.
 Once information on both is available, mark the approximate location of the lines to avoid them when you’re doing your grading.

-- The next step is excavation which involves removing any topsoil, vegetation, or other materials that may be on the surface of the land manually or using heavy machinery.
+- The next step is excavation.
+This involves removing any topsoil, vegetation, or other materials present on the surface of the land manually or using machinery.
 The goal is to get down to the bare earth so that you can start leveling the land.

 - Once the excavation is complete, leveling the land comes next.
-This can be done with a variety of tools, including a laser level, a transit level, or a grader.
+You can do this with a variety of tools, including a laser level, a transit level, or a grader.

 - After leveling, it is time to start compacting.
 Compacting is the process of densifying or strengthening soil through the application of pressure.
-This can be performed using either a mechanical or manual compactor.
+You can perform this using either a mechanical or manual compactor.

 Land Grading Expertise With Burrell